alpersonalwebsite/react/README.md

 * Node.js: https://nodejs.org/en/download/
 * Package manager (npm or yarn)

-Note: packages, dependencies, libraries are going to be referenced on-demand.
-Those whose scope is bigger (or represent some kind of particular difficulty) will be addressed in [Packages.md](Packages.md)
+*Note:* packages, dependencies, libraries are going to be referenced on-demand.
+Those whose scope is bigger (or represent some kind of particular difficulty) will be addressed in [09_packages](09_packages.md)

 **Recommended**